 She says, ‘My strength is in Strategic Planning and the ‘big picture planning’ of centres, alongside the day to day operation.
 My first centre involved a new build, as well as converting an older building for use.’

-Mrs Joyce joins Saint Kentigern as planning gets underway for a new, purpose-built Preschool on the Shore Road campus.
-She says, ‘Joining Saint Kentigern at the start of a new building programme offers such amazing opportunities, especially having input to ensure that that the new Preschool is designed in such a way that it provides inspiration, guidance and challenge for children for generations to come.’
+Mrs Joyce joined Saint Kentigern at the beginning phase of planning for a new, purpose-built Preschool on the Shore Road campus.
+She says, ‘Joining Saint Kentigern at the start of a new building programme offered such amazing opportunities, especially having input to ensure that that the new Preschool is designed in such a way that it provides inspiration, guidance and challenge for children for generations to come.’

 Mrs Joyce has been very involved in both the Boys’ School and the College for a number of years.
-Both her sons started their schooling at the Boys’ School, with Campbell now in Year 11 at the College and older brother, Hayden appointed as this year’s Deputy Head Boy in his final year.
+Both her sons started their schooling at the Boys’ School, with Campbell now in Year 12 at the College and older brother, Hayden who was last year’s Deputy Head Boy.
 She said, ‘Ever since my boys first started, I have loved everything that Saint Kentigern stands for.’
-She was actively involved in the Boys’ School Parents and Friends, is currently the secretary of the College Rowing Club Committee and was part of the Sports Review panel at the College last year.
+She was actively involved in the Boys’ School Parents and Friends, is currently the secretary of the College Rowing Club Committee and was part of the Sports Review panel at the College in 2020.

-The Trust Board is confident that Mrs Joyce will provide robust and effective leadership for the Preschool as it continues to build on the strong foundations and achievements of the last nine years since it first opened.
-We will look forward to welcoming Mrs Joyce early in Term 2 as she takes up her tenure to give our youngest Saint Kentigern students their best start in life.
+Mrs Joyce provides robust and effective leadership for the Preschool as it continues to build on the strong foundations and achievements of the last nine years since it first opened.